lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 Be explicit about your assumptions.
 ```

----

 ### Full Canvas Assembly

-🤖 **Try this in your Workspace:**
+**Reference Prompt:**
 ```
 Assemble everything we have discussed into a complete Business Model Canvas summary.
 Present it in a 3×3 grid format with the nine blocks.
-After the canvas, provide a "Canvas Consistency Check" — identify any blocks where the assumptions conflict with each other, and flag the one assumption in the entire canvas you consider most risky and most in need of validation.
+After the canvas, provide a "Canvas Consistency Check", that is, identify any blocks where the assumptions conflict with each other, and flag the one assumption in the entire canvas you consider most risky and most in need of validation.
 ```

----

 ## 3.3 Legal Essentials for AI Founders